 The Kodály and Orff Schulwerk Methods

 The Kodály approach was developed out of Hungary in the mid 20th Century and centres the voice as the primary instrument, as well as emphasises the importance of developmental sequencing and inner hearing.
-In these classes I learnt and sang the folk repertoire, practiced implementing solfa hand signals and participated in structured singing activities and ensemble games.
+In these classes I learnt and sang folk song repertoire, practiced implementing solfa hand signals and participated in structured singing activities and ensemble games.
 I found this clearly scaffolded method of instruction made the learning process accessible and always engaging.
-Occasionally the material we were learning became too complex in body and rhythmic coordination, and I experienced first-hand moving beyond the zone of proximal development and into frustration.
-I was often struck by how effectively the simple musical material could quickly lead to exploring complex concepts, and contribute to the development of ‘whole musicianship’.
+Occasionally the material we were learning became quite complex in body and rhythmic coordination, and I experienced first-hand moving beyond Vygotsky’s zone of proximal development and into frustration.
+I was often surprised by how effectively the simple musical material could quickly lead to exploring complex concepts, and contribute to the development of ‘whole musicianship’.
 This is explained by Kodály as the four elements of becoming a well trained musician: a well trained heart, mind, ear and hand, that are all working in equilibrium.
 These ideas align with McPherson's ideas of the multi-modalities of being a musician, which requires developing every facet of musicianship, including less obvious ones such as appraising, analysing, conducting and even teaching itself.

 Below are some explainer videos of both Kodály and Orff Schulwerk.